zongtingwei/SparseEA/README.md

 ### Acknowledgement:
 The implementation is based on the code of [SM-MOEA](https://github.com/BIMK/SM-MOEA) and [PLATEMO](https://github.com/BIMK/PlatEMO).
 Thanks to them.
 ### Run:
-You can use the main_DAEA.m and the 'colon.mat' file in the 'dataset' folder to run this algorithm.
+You can use the main_SparseEA.m and the 'colon.mat' file in the 'dataset' folder to run this algorithm.
 ### ⭐Star:
 If you find this work helpful, please consider giving me a ⭐!